j-r-manalo/j-r-manalo.github.io/_pages/portfolio.md

   - image_path: /assets/images/amber-flowers-hahyMPtfgZ4-unsplash.jpg
     # alt: "placeholder image 2"
     title: "Measuring Media Effectiveness with Media Mix Modeling"
-    excerpt: 'This is some sample content'
+    excerpt: 'This is an example of my work with media mix modeling.
+The robust methodology behind this approach enabled us to achieve great success for multiple clients.'
     url: "/portfolio/mediamix/"
     btn_label: "Read More"
     btn_class: "btn--primary"